What Is Career Planning?

 The Career Planning Process Itself Has Three Main Components:

 - Attending career and job fairs

 - Gathering labor-market information

-It has been well established that most jobs that pay family-sustaining wages require some post-secondary education (that is, education beyond the high school level).
-By taking the time to plan for your career now, you will increase the chances of completing your education and getting the job you want.
+It is well established that most jobs that pay family-sustaining wages require some post-secondary education (that is, education beyond the high school level).
+By taking the time to plan for your career now, you increase the chances of completing your education and getting the job you want.

 What’s the difference between a job and a career?